ongqingyee/idealised-ASC/README.md

 }
 ```

+### Contents

-Directory `analysis_notebooks` has the jupyter notebooks that analyse MOM6 model output data, which reproduces all the nefCDF files included in `layeredASFpaper_ncfile`.
+* `analysis_notebooks`: jupyter notebooks that analyse MOM6 model output data, which reproduces all the nefCDF files included in `layeredASFpaper_ncfile`.

-Directory `plotting_notebooks` has the jupyter notebooks that use netCDF files in `layeredASFpaper_ncfile` to plot figures for the paper.
+* `plotting_notebooks`: jupyter notebooks that use netCDF files in `layeredASFpaper_ncfile` to plot figures for the paper.

-Directory `input-files` contains the directory `layer4_tau1p0e-01_example_STEEPsigmah1p0e+02` with example input files for the reference simulation, and the jupyter notebook used to generate the input files.
+* `input-files`: contains the directory `layer4_tau1p0e-01_example_STEEPsigmah1p0e+02` with example input files for the reference simulation, and the jupyter notebook used to generate the input files.

-Directory `config-files` contains the files for configuring the MOM6 model (github.com/mom-ocean/MOM6)
+* `config-files`: contains the files for configuring the MOM6 model ([github.com/mom-ocean/MOM6](https://github.com/mom-ocean/MOM6))